Indeedornot/Indeedornot/README.md

 ## Hey 👋, I'm Indeed!

-I am a Highschool graduate with a passion for creating new things that could improve people's lives
+I am an IT student with a passion for creating new things that could improve mine and other people's lives

 <br/>